sdushantha/insta-dl/README.md

 ## TODO
 - [ ] Download images from many users by haveing a list of usernames in a text file
+- [ ] Add colors to error texts
+- [ ] Rewrite this in Python 3
+- [ ] Fix issue where it only downloads up to 20 images

 ## Contributing